Report: Jadeveon Clowney has Seahawks on list of preferred destinations, but Miami may be the leader

 RENTON — Until now, there’d really been nothing substantial tying the Seahawks to disgruntled Houston Texan defensive end Jadeveon Clowney other than the always-rampant NFL rumor mill.

-That changed Tuesday with a report out of Houston that the Seahawks are one of two teams that Clowney “prefers’’ as “potential destinations.’’
+That changed Tuesday with a report out of Houston that the Seahawks are one of two teams that Clowney “prefers’’ as “potential destinations” if he is traded by Houston, with whom it appears he no longer wants to play.

 The report, from Aaron Wilson of the Houston Chronicle, noted that the Miami Dolphins are “very interested’’ in trading for Clowney, who has yet to report or sign his franchise tag while in a contract dispute with the team, but that the Dolphins are going to “have to get him interested in going there.’’